Union Station (Toronto): Site location

-Toronto's Union Station is located at 61 Front Street West, between Bay and York Streets in Toronto's business district, with Toronto's entertainment district beginning across Bay Street.
+Toronto's Union Station is located at 61 Front Street West, between Bay and York Streets in Toronto's business district, with Toronto's Entertainment District beginning across Bay Street.
 It is roughly at the city's east-west centre.
 It is also close to Lake Ontario, which marks Toronto's southern boundary.
 The southernmost part of the Gardiner Expressway, which lies between Union Station and Lake Ontario, provides easy core access to GO Transit buses.
 Union Station's columned façade and main entrance faces north, towards downtown Toronto.
 The Fairmont Royal York Hotel, a former railway hotel, is directly across Front Street from Union Station and can be accessed from the station both at street level and via an underground passageway called Path.
 The Dominion Public Building, another building from the same era, is just to the east of the station, at the corner of Front and Bay Streets.

-Other major buildings near Union Station are Telus Tower and Brookfield Place.
+Other major buildings near Union Station are Telus Tower, Royal Bank Plaza, and Brookfield Place.
 Brookfield Place is home to the Allen Lambert Galleria, a six story high pedestrian thoroughfare, as well as the Hockey Hall of Fame, which holds the Stanley Cup.

 Scotiabank Arena, Rogers Centre, Metro Toronto Convention Centre, and the CN Tower are all close by, and are visible from some parts of the station.
 Like Union Station, these structures were built on former Railway Lands.
 All of them can be accessed directly from Union Station via the Skywalk.
 The land around the CN Tower has been converted to a public park.
 Union Station will soon be linked via a Path bridge on the east side to the Backstage Condominium building at the corner of Esplanade and Yonge Street.